A Heuristic Framework for Next-Generation Models of Geostrophic Convective Turbulence: Introduction

-Of the many forces involved in geophysical and astrophysical fluid processes, buoyant instabilities and rotational effects are broadly present and often dominant.
-A reduced problem with great relevance to these processes, then, is plane layer thermal convection under the influence of rotation.
-This canonical approach takes advantage of an expansive literature of Rayleigh-B\'{e}nard convection and rotating convection studies, including theory, direct numerical simulations (DNS), and laboratory experiments \eg{Malkus54, Rossby69, Julien96, Grossmann00, Ahlers09}.
-Some recent numerical models take a unique approach to rotating convection by solving the governing equations in the limit of asymptotically rapid rotation \citep{Sprague06, JulienPRL12, Julien16, Plumley16}.
+Of the many forces involved in geophysical and astrophysical fluid processes, buoyant instabilities and rotational effects are often dominant.
+A reduced problem deeply relevant to these processes, then, is plane layer thermal convection under the influence of rotation.
+This canonical approach takes advantage of an extensive literature of Rayleigh-B\'{e}nard convection and rotating convection studies, including theory, direct numerical simulations (DNS), and laboratory experiments \eg{Malkus54, Rossby69, Julien96, Grossmann00, Ahlers09}.
+Some recent numerical models take a unique approach to rotating convection by solving modified governing equations in the limit of asymptotically rapid rotation \citep{Sprague06, JulienPRL12, Julien16, Plumley16}.
 Predictions from theory and from these `asymptotically-reduced' models have established that many of the behavioral regimes which are likely relevant to planetary-scale flows cannot yet be accessed by direct models of geophysical systems \citep{JulienGAFD12, Aurnou15}.
 The simpler geometry of the rotating convection problem is better suited for reaching parameter ranges where these regimes are expected to manifest \eg{Favier14, Guervilly14, Cheng15, Kunnen16}.

-The Rayleigh number $Ra$ describes the strength of the buoyancy forcing in convection.
-It is the ratio between the viscous diffusion and thermal diffusion time scales, $\tau_\nu$ and $\tau_\kappa$, and the square of the buoyancy forcing (free-fall) time scale, $\tau_\mathit{ff}$: